 Take the extra time to properly balance your mix and clean it up before sending off for mastering.
-Listen to your song on 2-3 different speaker systems or headphones you’re familiar with, and car speakers are usually perfect.
+Listen to your song on 2-3 different speaker systems or headphones you’re familiar with, and car speakers are usually perfect for this.
 Compare your song to others that you enjoy in a similar genre of music. (just remember, mastered songs are always louder and better, but this will help you get your mix tighter.)

 Getting your mix to sound great is like learning to play an instrument.
-It takes practice, patience, dedication, and the right tools.
+It takes practice, patience, dedication, and the right listening tools.
 Once you get your song sounding quality on its own, don’t settle with any online mastering service.
 Find a mastering engineer with the experience you can trust that will give your music the love and attention it needs.